kjrelations/Currency-Of-Truth/README.md

 ## **5. Addressing Speculative Noise and Irreducibility**

-Wolfram’s principle of **computational irreducibility** suggests that some truths cannot be predicted—only computed step-by-step; a limit of predictive power based on the complexity of the problem and the length of it's solution reflecting problems such as P=?NP which may playfully be thought as literally as problem =? no problem = solution.
+Wolfram’s principle of **computational irreducibility** suggests that some truths cannot be predicted—only computed step-by-step; a limit of predictive power based on the complexity of the problem and the length of it's solution reflecting problems such as P=?NP which perhaps be playfully thought as literally as problem =? no problem = solution (The author is aware of the summary of the problem).
 This makes valuation of outcomes difficult in advance.

 **Solution: Progressive Epistemic Valuation**